Bunnies Preschool (Shephall)

 11.45 am We tidy up and the outside area is closed to the children in preparation for home time.
 We all join together for songs and/or stories on the carpet to end the session.

-12.00 noon Home time for some children, others stay for our lunch club until either 1 or 2 pm.
-During lunch club we are usually joined by some children from Featherstone Wood Nursery.
+12.00 noon Home time for some children, others stay for our lunch club until either 1 or 2 pm or for a full afternoon sesion until 3pm.